Seddryck/NBi/_documentation/primitive-result-set.md

 <result-set>
 {% endhighlight %}

-The attribute *base-url* specififes the base url of the Rest API.
+The attribute *base-url* specifies the base url of the Rest API.
 It supports HTTP and HTTPS.

 #### Authentication